rocky-linux/wiki.rockylinux.org/docs/rocky/bugs.md

 Bugs are an inevitable part of any Linux distribution.
 Users may find problems and want a way to report the bug.

-All bug reports (which includes packages from Special Interest Groups) should be reported at our [Bug Tracker](https://bugs.rockylinux.org).
+All bug reports (which includes some packages from Special Interest Groups) should be reported at our [Bug Tracker](https://bugs.rockylinux.org).

 When reporting bugs, ensure you have read the [Bug Tracker Guidelines](../guidelines/bug_tracker_guidelines.md) so you can make a proper bug report.